What is Thyroid Peroxidase?

 You don’t really need a doctor to tell you that eating fruits and vegetables is a good thing, right?

 Even though it’s painfully obvious that these things work, so many people neglect them and instead take the advice of their doctor to “wait and see”.

 If you are serious about preventing long-term damage to your thyroid then I would strongly recommend trying these therapies out to see if they can help you.

-Best case scenario is that they do and you see a reduction in your antibodies.
+The best case scenario is that they do and you see a reduction in your antibodies.

-Worst case scenario is that you don't see a change but you have done zero harm in the process.
+The worst-case scenario is that you don’t see a change but you have done zero harm in the process.

-There is a difference between thyroid peroxidase the enzyme and thyroid peroxidase antibodies.
+There is a difference between the thyroid peroxidase enzyme and thyroid peroxidase antibodies.

 The thyroid peroxidase enzyme is found within your thyroid gland and plays an important role in helping your body produce thyroid hormone.

 Thyroid peroxidase antibodies are antibodies that your own immune system creates that target and destroy the thyroid peroxidase enzyme.